DivyanshMalviya-1/dm/README.md

 # Campus Collaboration

 AI-Powered Text to Website Generator is an intelligent tool that generates fully functional websites based on natural language prompts.
-Our website generator is designed for users with little or no coding experience, empowering them to create professional-looking websites effortlessly.
+Our website generator is designed for users with little or no coding experience, empowering them to create professional-looking websites effortlessly.Built with React, our platform ensures a seamless and intuitive user experience.
+The generated websites come with modern UI components, responsive layouts, and optimized code—making website creation effortless for users without technical expertise.

+## Description
 With intuitive smart automation, and editable features, anyone can build stunning websites tailored to their needs.
-Built with React, our platform ensures a seamless and intuitive user experience.
-The generated websites come with modern UI components, responsive layouts, and optimized code—making website creation effortless for users without technical expertise

-## Description

-This website provides college students a platform to collaborate and showcase their projects.
-It also allows them to connect with like-minded peers.
-It should include a variety of features to enhance user eWperience and foster collaboration.

-Enable students to post details about their projects, including descriptions, objectives, technologies used, and outcomes.
-Include multimedia support for images, videos, and documents to provide a comprehensive view of the projects.

-Toxicity classifier has been implemented as well to ensure a safe environment for communication among users.
-The model used for this has been imported from TensorFlow's pretrained Model -[Toxicity Classification](https://github.com/tensorflow/tfjs-models/tree/master/toxicity)
+User-Friendly Interface: Intuitive design with drag-and-drop functionality for easy customization.
+AI-Driven Templates: Automatically generated templates based on user input, tailored to various industries and styles.
+Responsive Design: Ensures websites look great on all devices, from desktops to mobile phones.
+Customizable Components: Includes pre-designed components like headers, footers, galleries, and contact forms that can be easily modified.
+Seamless Integration: Supports embedding multimedia, social media links, and third-party tools.
+Instant Preview: Real-time preview feature to visualize changes instantly.
 ## User Research Insights

 <img src="https://letsenhance.io/static/73136da51c245e80edc6ccfe44888a99/1015f/MainBefore.jpg" alt="login page" height ="300" width="400">